sav-che/TL-2/Authors/Day, Reuben Noble {std. R.N. Day}.md

-> [!cite] BHL link: this entry starts at [page 116](https://www.biodiversitylibrary.org/item/103833#page/128/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 116](https://www.biodiversitylibrary.org/page/33259162) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Day, Reuben Noble (1874-1931), American botanist, studied at the Res.
 Wansau, Wisconsin 1884-1892, at the University of Minnesota at Minneapolis 1892-1898, Duluth, Minnesota 1898-1900, at New Orleans, La.
-1900-1931, more than 20 years engaged in experimental rose-growing. (*R.N.
-Day*).
+1900-1931, more than 20 years engaged in experimental rose-growing.
+**Abbreviated name**: *R.N.
+Day*

 #### Herbarium and types